10 of the biggest misconceptions people have about a cruise before sailing

 Being on vacation is an excuse for some people to indulge more than they would at home, and you'll find no shortage of sweet and savory foods.

 Ultimately, it's up to you how healthy you eat on a cruise, because there are plenty of healthy choices and ways to control portion size.
-While cruises are well-known for their amazing indulgences, there are just as many good for you choices too (but no one really writes articles about those).
+While cruises are well-known for their amazing indulgences, there are just as many good-for-you choices too (but no one really writes articles about those).

 mdr-dining-food-vegetable-greek-moussaka